beardicus/line-us/README.md

 ## Queue Control

-The Line-us machine has no buffer, and will only acknowledge one command at a time.
-This library uses a queue to buffer commands and ensure that only one is sent at a time.
+The Line-us machine originally had no buffer, and it was recommended to only send one command at a time.
+As of Line-us firmware version 3.0.0 this restriction has been relaxed, and it is ok to send multiple commands at once and rely on the Line-us to buffer them.

+Despite this change, this library still uses a queue mechanism to optionally buffer some commands locally.
+The `concurrency` configuration option determines how many commands at once will be sent to the Line-us for buffering.
+Any commands beyond that will wait in the local queue.

+The queue also provides other convenient methods of controlling the progress of your drawing.
 Before starting the queue you could pre-fill it with all the commands for a drawing, or you may want to start it right away and use it just as a buffer while you send commands in "real-time".
 You can pause, resume, and clear the queue.

 ### `.start()`